janaagaard75/janaagaard75.github.io/_posts/2019-06-12-part-4-continuous-deployment.md

   caption="Define AZURE_USERNAME and AZURE_PASSWORD as environment variables in CircleCI."
 %}

-{% include figure.html
-  src="/images/azure-resources.png"
-  alt="Azure resources as shown on the Azure Portal" caption="Azure resources as shown on the Azure Portal."
-%}
+TODO: Upgrade to v1.1 of the ORB.

-## Cleaning Up
+## Cleaning Up is Still Missing

 A complete solution should of course also clean up after itself and delete the branch environments when a branch is delete.
 CircleCI does unfortunately not support executing a job when a branch is deleted, so a more complicated solution would have to built.
-Other CI systems like GitLab's integrated CI/CD supports triggering jobs when branches are deleted, so hopefully CircleCI will add such a feature too.
+Other CI systems like GitLab's integrated CI/CD supports triggering jobs when branches are deleted, so hopefully CircleCI will add this feature too.

 {% include previous-next.html
   previousHref="/blog/2019-06-12-part-3-local-test"